-Diego started working on Burgess Shale-type Cambrian fossils in 1994 at the University of Cambridge UK, while he was still doing his Biology Degree in the Complutense University of Madrid, Spain.
+Diego started working on Burgess Shale-type Cambrian fossils in 1994 at the University of Cambridge UK, while he was still doing his Biology Degree in the Complutense University of Madrid (Spain).
 He joined the Royal Ontario Museum’s excavations at the Burgess Shale in 1995, 1997 and 2000.
-He presented his PhD on Palaeozoic sponges from Spain in 2002, followed by a 2-year postdoc at the Royal Ontario Museum, Toronto, Canada studying Burgess Shale arthropods.
-Diego worked at the Spanish Research Council as a postdoctoral researcher (2005–2012) and is now a Senior Research Fellow at the University of Adelaide and an Honorary Research Associate at the South Australian Museum working on Cambrian Emu Bay Shale fossils.
+He presented his PhD on Palaeozoic sponges from Spain in 2002, followed by a two-year postdoc at the Royal Ontario Museum, Toronto (Canada), studying Burgess Shale arthropods.
+Diego worked at the Spanish Research Council as a postdoctoral researcher (2005–2012) and is now an ARC Future Fellow at the University of Adelaide and an Honorary Research Associate at the South Australian Museum working on Cambrian Emu Bay Shale fossils and the Ediacara Biota.

 Position at Other Organisation

-Main interest is the taxonomical diversity and functional morphology of the early metazoans generated during the so-called Cambrian “explosion” (~540 million years ago), and the phylogenetic relationships among the major animal groups (phyla) that appeared with this unique event in the history of the biosphere.
+Main interest is the taxonomical diversity and functional morphology of the early metazoans generated during the Cambrian “explosion” (∼540 million years ago), and the phylogenetic relationships among the major animal groups (phyla) that appeared with this unique event in the history of the biosphere.

 Current Research Projects